androozhang/androozhang/README.md

-- 👋 Hi, I’m @shuoandrew
+- 👋 Hi, I’m Andrew Zhang
-- 👀 I’m interested in ...
+- 👀 I’m interested in becoming a software engineer, but I am still open to other software career paths
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript, NodeJs, and Python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... zandrew129@gmail.com

 <!---